AryanSheladia/Drowsiness-Detection-System/README.md

-Drowsiness Detection
+# Drowsiness Detection
-Drowsiness Detection using YOLO models
+Real-Time Drowsiness Detection Using YOLO and Deep Learning for Enhanced Road Safety